ryaino/Phocas_desk_exercise/README.md

 If you do not wish to use Codespaces, opening the exercise in vscode should prompt with a [devcontainer](https://containers.dev/) toaster message.
 Accepting this will auto-configure a docker container for development.

+If you're on Windows and have saved the code inside your WSL2 filesystem then you will first need to connect your IDE remotely to WSL and then create / connect to the devcontainer from there.

 ## Manual Setup
 If you would rather run this directly on your machine, you will need the following software installed.